 Netflix: Before streaming was popular, Netflix was making a killing starting off the streaming revolution.
 Netflix offers a steady stream of on-demand content from several networks and movie studios.
 You’ll have access to thousands of TV shows and movies.
 You’ll also be able to binge all of your favorite Netflix Originals.
-Multiple package plans are available, including the $9/month non-HD plan or the $16/month premium plan which includes four simultaneous 4K streams per account.
-A free one-month trial is available.
+Multiple package plans are available, including $8.99/month (non-HD), $13.99/month (HD), and $17.99/month (ultra-HD).
+Netflix no longer offers a free trial.

 Hulu: We previously mentioned Hulu Live, but before live TV was offered, Hulu was killing it offering on-demand TV.
 Packages include next-day episodes for many popular networks including FOX and ABC.
 Many full season shows are available, as well as a large selection of movies.
 Hulu Original content is also including offering hits like The Handmaid’s Tale and others.
 Plans vary in price, but if you don’t mind a few commercials, you can get Hulu for just $5.99 per month.
 A free one-week trial is available.